CamDavidsonPilon/lifelines/docs/Quickstart.rst

     T = df['T']
     E = df['E']

 ``T`` is an array of durations, ``E`` is a either boolean or binary array representing whether the "death" was observed or not (alternatively an individual can be censored).

-.. note:: *lifelines* assumes all "deaths" are observed unless otherwise specified.
+We will fit a Kaplan Meier model to this, implemented as :class:`~lifelines.fitters.kaplan_meier_fitter.KaplanMeierFitter`:

 .. code:: python